inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 The model
 ---------

-The ``ExtUdp`` module makes it possible to divide the simulated model into two parts at the transport layer, exchange one part with real
+The ``ExtLowerUdp`` module makes it possible to divide the simulated model into two parts at the transport layer, exchange one part with real

-The ``ExtUdp`` module makes it possible for the model to be extracted from the simulation and be used in a real operating environment.
+The ``ExtLowerUdp`` module makes it possible for the model to be extracted from the simulation and be used in a real operating environment.
 The model executes the configured behavior in the real world while still producing the same statistics as used to.